-to "circumvent protection afforded by a technological measure" means avoiding, bypassing, removing, deactivating, or otherwise impairing a technological measure.
+measure' means avoiding, bypassing, removing, deactivating, or otherwise impairing a technological measure."

-The purpose of the enhancement in §2B5.3(b)(3) is to provide greater punishment for defendants who put infringing items into the stream of commerce in a manner that enables others to infringe the copyright or trademark.
-The Commission determined that trafficking in circumvention devices similarly enables others to infringe a copyright and warrants greater punishment.
+Because trafficking in circumvention devices enables others to infringe copyrighted or trademarked works, the Commission determined that this offense warranted greater punishment.
+This concern is reflected by the enhancement in §2B5.3(b)(3), which provides "greater punishment for defendants who put infringing items into the stream of commerce in a manner that enables others to infringe the copyright or trademark."